 If you want something organized for you, any tour operator in Cusco will help.
 It’s worth noting, pretty much any hike you go on will involve jaw-dropping scenery, ancient ruins, and nature in its rawest form.

 11. Friendly Locals

 Yes, on the surface, the city might feel a bit touristy (of course, there’s a reason people flock there).
-Look past that, however, and you’ll find friendly people who genuinely care about you and your experience.
+Look past that, however, and you’ll find friendly people who genuinely care about you and your experience when you stay in Cusco.
 Enjoy.